Home / Sponsor Licence Renewal, Changes and Takeovers

 Because sponsors still need help with the wider licence lifecycle.
 Businesses add routes, add branches, change key personnel, change ownership, acquire other businesses, move workers under TUPE or similar protection, surrender licences they no longer need, and sometimes discover that an older licence position no longer reflects the way the business now operates.

-A strong page in this cluster should therefore cover renewal where it still exists, but it should also explain changes, takeovers, route expansion, branch changes and sponsor housekeeping.
+A strong sponsor licence renewal page should therefore cover renewal where it still exists, but it should also explain changes, takeovers, route expansion, branch changes and sponsor housekeeping.
 Those are the issues employers search for once they are already licensed.

 When does renewal still matter?